Laws, Regulations & Annotations

 APPLICABILITY OF ANNOTATIONS

-Except as provided in Sales and Use Tax Regulation 1705, Relief from Liability, following the advice provided in an annotation is not reasonable reliance upon written advice for purposes of obtaining relief from a failure to pay tax, interest, and penalty.
+Following the advice provided in an annotation is not reasonable reliance upon written advice for purposes of obtaining relief from a failure to pay tax, interest, and penalty.

-ANNOTATION PUBLICATION AND AMENDMENT DATES
+ANNOTATION PUBLICATION, AMENDMENT, AND EDITION DATES

 Beginning with 2000–1, an Index of Published Annotations is included under a separate tab at the end of the Annotations Section.
 This is a list of new annotations that have been published since the 2000–1 edition.
 The "Edition Date" on this list indicates the edition in which that particular annotation was added.
 We caution the reader to place no other significance upon this date; it is not an "effective date" as annotations do not have effective dates.